Jerrysuper123/Movie-Title-Listing/movie-titles/README.md

 - done unit tests
 - used custom hooks
-- use statement tools - useContext; did not use Redux as useContext is easier to use for such a small app
+- used statement tools - useContext; did not use Redux as useContext is easier to use for such a small app
 - the app is fully implemented using ES6 and functional components
 - used 3rd party libary Boostrap 5, did consider Material UI but there is no use case in this small app